m4sterbunny/forked-docs-template/CONTRIBUTING.md

 Inherits from the opinionated style, with the following additions:

 > [!NOTE]
-> description: Style guide for MDK tutorials
+> description: Style guide for Documentation Guild tutorials
 > context: globs: docs/tutorials/**/*.md

 #### Tutorial frontmatter